China and Myanmar are likely to be high on the agenda when Southeast Asian leaders meet in Australia. - ExBulletin

 Strengthening our relations guarantees our common future prosperity and security, he added.

-Australia has previously hosted ASEAN leaders once in Sydney in 2018.
-The leaders then issued a statement with the host country calling for a code of conduct covering the disputed waters of the South China Sea, where China is increasingly assertive over its competing territorial claims. with a number of ASEAN countries.
+Australia hosted ASEAN leaders once in Sydney in 2018.
+The leaders then issued a statement with the host nation calling for a code of conduct covering the disputed waters of the South China Sea, where China is increasingly assertive over its competing territorial claims with a number of countries.
+ASEAN.

-ASEAN members Australia and the Philippines conducted joint maritime and air patrols in the South China Sea for the first time in November last year.
+Australia and the Philippines, an ASEAN member, conducted joint maritime and air patrols in the South China Sea for the first time in November last year.

-Also in November, Australia proposed that ASEAN members declare in a joint statement at the end of the Melbourne summit their support for the 2016 Hague arbitration award in favor of the Philippines that invalidated the country's broad territorial claims.
-Beijing in the South China Sea.
-The Australian Broadcasting Corp said in December.
+Also in November, Australia proposed that ASEAN members declare in a joint statement at the end of the Melbourne summit their support for 2016 arbitration decision in The Hague in favor of the Philippines, invalidating Beijing's vast territorial claims in the South China Sea, the Australian Broadcasting Corp said in December.
 China rejected this decision.

 Other ASEAN countries with conflicting territorial claims with China include Brunei, Malaysia and Vietnam.

-China's increasingly assertive stance in the South China Sea and violence in Myanmar dominated a January meeting of ASEAN diplomats in Laos, the group's poorest country, which has taken the rotating leadership of the block this year.
+China's increasingly assertive posture in the South China Sea and violence in Myanmar outdated a meeting of ASEAN diplomats in January in Laos, the poorest country in the group, which has taken rotating leadership of the bloc this year.

-Huong Le Thu, deputy director of the Asia program at International Crisis Group, who is attending the summit in Australia, said ASEAN has always been divided on how to approach China, with each member country maintaining a unique bilateral relationship with the economic giant.
+Deputy director of the International Crisis Group's Asia program Huong Le Thu, who is attending the summit in Australia, said ASEAN has always been divided on how to approach China, with each member country maintaining a unique bilateral relationship. with the economic giant.

 I don't see the commonality of a workable approach.
 They are working on how best to manage this power asymmetry with China, Le Thu said.

-The humanitarian crisis in Myanmar looming over the summit calls into question ASEAN's credibility as an organization, she said.
+THE humanitarian crisis in Myanmar What hangs over the summit calls into question ASEAN's credibility as an organization, she said.

 This first raises the question of its existence: why are the governments of the countries of the region meeting and what is the purpose of this intergovernmental institution if it cannot act on the internal crisis which affects its own organization and the region? said Le Thu.